 Reduction in Suicidal Ideation with Coffee Caffeine

 Excessive caffeine consumption can heighten anxiety levels, potentially exacerbating depressive symptoms and leading to a detrimental cycle of mood instability.
-However, research suggests that moderate coffee caffeine intake may have a positive impact on mental health, specifically in reducing suicidal ideation.
+However, Research suggests that moderate coffee caffeine intake may have a positive impact on mental health, specifically in reducing suicidal ideation.
 A 2019 analysis revealed that drinking one to four cups of coffee daily was associated with lower instances of suicidal thoughts in women.
 This protective effect highlights the potential benefits of coffee caffeine in maintaining mental health and promoting well-being.
 It is essential to consider such positive outcomes when exploring strategies for managing mental health and practicing self-care.

 Beneficial Aspect of Coffee Caffeine on Depression